Toro y Moi

-Chaz Bear (born Chazwick Bradley Bundick; November 7, 1986), known professionally as Toro y Moi, is an American singer, songwriter, record producer, and graphic designer.
+Chaz Bear (born Chazwick Bradley Bundick; November 7, 1986), known professionally as Toro y Moi and occasionally referred to as Les Sins or simply as "Toro", is an American singer, songwriter, record producer, and graphic designer.
 He is often recognized as a spearhead of the chillwave genre in the 2010s, alongside contemporaries Washed Out and Neon Indian, although his music has explored various styles since.
-His stage name is a multilingual expression consisting of the Spanish words toro and y (meaning "bull" and "and", respectively) and the French word moi (meaning "me").
+His stage name is a multilingual expression consisting of the Spanish words "toro y" (meaning "bull and") and the French word moi (meaning "me").

 Early life

-Chaz Bear was born on November 7, 1986, in Columbia, South Carolina, to a Filipino mother and an African American father.
+Chaz Bear was born on November 7, 1986, in Columbia, South Carolina, to a Filipino mother and an African-American father.
 He attended Ridge View High School, where he formed the indie rock band the Heist and the Accomplice with three schoolmates.

 Bear graduated from the University of South Carolina in spring of 2009 with a bachelor's degree in graphic design.
 Late in his school career, Toro y Moi formed a close musical relationship with fellow chillwave artist Ernest Greene, who performs under the name Washed Out.